A piece of equipment

 What Economic Damages are Available in a Texas FELA case?

-When an employee is injured as a result of the negligence of their employer, they may be able to file a lawsuit to recover damages for their injuries
+When an employee is injured by their employer's negligence, they may be able to file a lawsuit to recover damages for their injuries

 Economic damages are one type of damages that may be available to employees under FELA.

-Economic damages are those damages that are monetary, and typically intended to compensate the injured party for their economic losses.
+Economic damages are those damages that are monetary and typically intended to compensate the injured party for their economic losses.
 This includes the losses that the injured party has suffered as a result of their injury.

 The types of damages that are generally available in FELA cases include:

-• Past and Future Medical bills
+• Past and future medical bills

-• Past and Future Reduced or lost earning ability
+• Past and future reduced or lost earning ability

 • Loss of benefits